Pontifical Gregorian University: Archives of the Pontifical Gregorian University

 Many miscellaneous documents at APUG highlight the relations between the Roman College and many of the Jesuits in mission around the world.
 These documents provide insight on the Church Reforms, the grace or moral debates, the Jansenist polemic and Chinese rites.
 APUG also contains documentation about the teaching activity from the 19th century until today: it is the official repository for all the professors who have taught at the Gregorian since 1873.
 This also includes documents on the First Vatican Council and the Second Vatican Council.

-Gregorian and Biblical Press
+Gregorian and Biblical Press (1913–2023)

-The Gregorian and Biblical Press prints and publishes documents for both the Gregorian University and the Biblical Institute.
-Since 2010, it has offered magazine subscriptions and book purchases online in six languages.